 Determine which offerors qualify as Alaska bidders and thus, are eligible for the Alaska Offeror preference.
-For the purpose of this example, presume that all proposals have been completely evaluated based on the evaluation criteria in the RFP.
+For this example, presume that all proposals have been completely evaluated based on the evaluation criteria in the RFP.
 The scores at this point are: